www.CuriousTaxonomy.net

 Commelina Linnaeus (day-flower) Named after the three members of the Dutch Commelin family, two of which prospered.
 The flower has three petals, one of which is small, pale, and shriveled.

 Mosasaurus copeanus Marsh.
-Cope and Marsh were paleontologists engaged in a fossil-hunting "war" in the late 1800's. "-Anus" is a Latin word root for "ring", but with another obvious implication.
+Cope and Marsh were paleontologists engaged in a fossil-hunting "war" in the late 1800's. "-Anus" simply means "pertaining to", but another implication is obvious.

 Anisonchus cophater Cope (Miocene mammal) Edward Cope wrote in a letter to Henry F. Osborn: "Osborn, it's no use looking up the Greek derivation of cophater, ... for I have named it in honor of the number of Cope-haters who surround me...."
 [Jane Pierce Davidson, 1997, The Bone Sharp; the life of Edward Drinker Cope, Academy of Natural Sciences of Philadelphia Special Publication 17, p.
 69]